-- (a) the financial statements and notes set out on pages 15 to 47 are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the consolidated entity's financial position as at 30 June 2023 and of its performance for the financial year ended on that date, and - ii. complying with Accounting Standards, the Corporations Regulations 2001, and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.
+- a. the financial statements and notes set out on pages 18 to 49 are in accordance with the Corporations Act 2001, including: - i.giving a true and fair view of the consolidated entity's financial position as at 30 June 2024 and of its performance for the financial year ended on that date, and - ii. complying with Accounting Standards, the Corporations Regulations 2001, and - b. there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - c.
+The information disclosed in the Consolidated Entity Disclosure Statement set out on pages 50 to 51 is true and correct in accordance with the Corporations Act 2001.